-Organizing and storing seeds properly helps us not just simplify the busy sowing season, but also save money by not buying duplicates, and prolonging the shelf life of the seeds we already have.
+Organizing and storing seeds properly simplifies the busy sowing season and saves money by preventing the purchase of duplicates and prolonging the shelf life of the seeds we already have.
+There is no need to buy new seeds every year.

-When organizing seeds you can go from very simple to super fancy.
-As you know, I am all for simple.
-Here we share a few methods that have worked well for us.
+When organizing seeds, you can go from very simple to super fancy.
+As you know, I am all for simplicity.
+Here are methods that have worked well for us.

-As gardeners, we tend to have lots of seed packages.
-Old seeds, new seeds, and empty seed packages.
-Before we organize them, we need to know what is still good to keep and what needs to be ordered again.
+As gardeners, we tend to have lots of seed packagesโold seeds, new seeds, and empty packages.
+Before we organize them, we need to know what to keep and what to order again.

 Keeping the empty seed package is helpful, so you know what it was and if you want to re-order it.
 Taking notes in a notebook is another option, but just crossing on an empty seed package is quicker.

-Seed packages that are not empty might be still good to use.
-Many seed packages have a date on them saying when it was packaged.
-If not, and you care, make a habit to add a date when you purchase new seeds.
+Seed packages that are not empty might still be good to use.
+Many seed packages have a date on them indicating when they were packaged.
+If not, and you care, make a habit of adding a date when you purchase new seeds.

 Short-living seeds are parsnips, onions, sweet corn, beans, and peas.
 Ordering them new every year is a good idea.

-Good for 3 to 4 years are carrots, turnips, rutabagas, peppers, chard, pumpkins, squash, watermelons, basil, artichokes, and lettuce.
+Carrots, turnips, rutabagas, peppers, chard, pumpkins, squash, watermelons, basil, artichokes, and lettuce are good for 3 to 4 years.

-And good for even longer than 4 years the seeds from the cabbage family, beets, tomatoes, eggplant, cucumbers, muskmelons, and celery.
+And good for even longer than 4 years, are the seeds from the cabbage family, beets, tomatoes, eggplant, cucumbers, muskmelons, and celery.
 (Source Veseys)

-Personally, I do not throw away seeds before I clearly see that they don’t germinate.
-If in doubt, sprout some of the seeds in a seed sprouter or wet kitchen towel.
+I do not throw away seeds before I see that they have not germinated.
+If in doubt, I sprout some of the seeds in a seed sprouter or wet kitchen towel.

 We cover Getting seeds for the new growing season in a separate blog article.